Window Terminology Guide for Homeowners

 Interior Casing The casing trim used on the interior perimeter of the window or door.
 Generally supplied by others except in the case of round top casing which is factory supplied.

-Jamb Extension A jamb-like member, usually surfaced on four sides, which increases or extends the depth of the exterior or interior window or door frame; jamb extensions imply a larger depth than “wood jamb liners.”
+Jamb Extension A jamb-like member, usually surfaced on four sides, which increases or extends the depth of the exterior or interior window or door frame.
+Jamb extensions accommodate various wall thicknesses.

-Jamb Liner Thin strips of wood attached to the head jamb, side jambs and sill to accommodate various wall thicknesses.
-Common jamb depths are: 4 9/16″, 4 13/16″, 5 1/16″ and 5 3/16″.
+Jamb Liner Thin strips of wood attached to the head jamb, side jambs, and sill to accommodate various wall thicknesses.
+Common jamb depths are 4-9/16″, 4-13/16″, 5-1/16″, and 5-3/16″.

 Keyed Cylinder Lock A lock providing an exterior entry and locking convenience.

 Krypton Gas Inert gas known for its ability to provide insulating properties in a small air space.
+Krypton is denser than argon and provides better thermal performance, but costs significantly more.
+It is most commonly used in triple pane glass units where the air spaces are narrower.

 Laminating A method of gluing strips of thin clear wood to the lengthwise surfaces of finger jointed material to provide the appearance of clear stock.